samulipo/samulipo.github.io/teaching.md

 ### Training in university pedagogy

+- 2020: UP1: "Learning in Higher Education."
+University of Helsinki.
-- 2015: UP5: ''Development of teaching and practical training."
+- 2015: UP5: "Development of teaching and practical training."
 University of Helsinki.